caichao/ASDP/README.md

 ```

 AALTS: Asynchronous Acoustic Localization and Tracking for Mobile Targets
 We build a real-time mobile phone based acoustic tracking system.
 We open-source all related files including Android app, backend Jave-based serve, and C code on Pi.
+Visit [here](https://caichao.github.io/proj_dirs/aalts.html) for more information.

 ```
 @ARTICLE{AALTS,